mujahid9959/MujahidSyed_profile/README.md

                                                 <h1 style="color:Blue; text-align:center">A Passionate Full Stack Developer from India</h1>

 Connect with me on LinkedIn - <a href="https://www.linkedin.com/in/anils12/">Click Here</a>
 <h1 style = "color:Blue">TECHNICAL SKILLS</h1>

-- 👋 Hi, I’m @anilpirlaccbp
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 anilpirlaccbp/anilpirlaccbp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.